c2lang/examples/README.md

 ## comment_strip
 Tool to strip comment lines from c-like code

+## event
+An event framework, based on libevent

 ## file_ops
 Example showing how to open and mmap a file

 ## json_parser
 A fast minimalistic JSON parser

-## libevent
-An event framework, based on libevent

 ## list
 Implementation of the Linux kernel list.
 Still missing is the conversion 'macro'